basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 Riak is supported on some operating systems that do not provide SMP support.
 Make sure that you ensure that your OS supports SMP before enabling it for use by Riak's Erlang VM.
-If it does not, you should set set `erlang.smp` to `disable` prior to starting up your cluster.
+If it does not, you should set `erlang.smp` to `disable` prior to starting up your cluster.

 ## Schedulers

-If [[SMP support|Erlang VM Tuning#SMP]] has been enabled on your Erlang VM, i.e. if the `erlang.smp` parameter is set to `enable`, you can configure the number of logical processors, or [scheduler threads](http://www.erlang.org/doc/man/erl.html#+S), that are created when starting Riak, as well as the number of available scheduler threads.
+If [[SMP support|Erlang VM Tuning#SMP]] has been enabled on your Erlang VM, i.e. if `erlang.smp` is set to `enable`, you can configure the number of logical processors, or [scheduler threads](http://www.erlang.org/doc/man/erl.html#+S), that are created when starting Riak, as well as the number of threads that are set online.

 The total number of threads can be set using the `erlang.schedulers.total` parameter, whereas the number of threads set online can be determined using `erlang.schedulers.online`.
 These parameters map directly onto `Schedulers` and `SchedulersOnline`, both of which are used by `[erl](http://www.erlang.org/doc/man/erl.html#+S)`.

 The maximum for both parameters is 1024.
 There is no universal default for either of these parameters.
 Instead, the Erlang VM will attempt to